roest1/InstagramUnfollower/README.md

 It is likely some accounts weren't able to be unfollowed by the script for whatever reason.

-You can try going back to your `.env` file and setting the `USERNAMES_FILENAME` to `errors`, saving, and then run the `unfollowList.py` program again to try unfollowing these users again.
+You can try deleting the `people_to_unfollow.txt` file in this directory and changing the name of `errors.txt` to `people_to_unfollow.txt`, and then run the `unfollowList.py` program again to try unfollowing these users again.

 Otherwise, you might just have to go and unfollow these people manually. `(\_("/)_/)`